Zeneric09/zen-s-GTA-SA-mod-list/README.md

-Zeneric's GTA SA v1.0 mod list.
+Zeneric's GTA SA Mod List.

 Mods from this zen mod list running with GTA SA on my pc I get about 70-150 fps in game. my pc specs: 4070 super, ryzen 5800x, 32gb 3200mhz ram, and windows 11 (see the youtube video below to check out the fps).

 [GTA SA Play-Thru|Zen's GTA SA Mod List Youtube Video](www.google.ca) - wip.

-NOTE: You need to replace the setting files of the mods you download from this zen gta sa mod list with the setting files from [my google drive](https://drive.google.com/drive/folders/1xVbDgAr3ppv_5dsITO_FTtU1Vhr9Y5Zn?usp=sharing).

 RECOMMENDED: to run GTA SA on RAM instead of SSD/HDD for an almost stutter free experience. bout 21gb of ram is needed to cram this whole zen mod list in the ram. google for "RAMDISK" to install RAMDisk app ([i recommend SoftPerfect's RAMDISK](https://www.softperfect.com/products/ramdisk/) - it has a 30 days trial (or just buy/pirate it)). and create space on RAM for GTA SA to be put in.

+NOTE1: GTA SA version must be 1.0 for the mods, from this list, to work.
+Downgrade your GTA SA to 1.0 if it's not 1.0 (google for instruction).

+NOTE2: You need to replace the setting files of the mods you download from this zen gta sa mod list with the setting files from [my google drive](https://drive.google.com/drive/folders/1xVbDgAr3ppv_5dsITO_FTtU1Vhr9Y5Zn?usp=sharing).

 Essential external tools/apps: